x-limitless-x/blakedrumm.com/_posts/2022-07-29-resolve-scom-agent-deployment-80070643.markdown

 keywords: resolve 80070643, scom management server 80070643, event 80070643, scom agent upgrade error, agent update error
 permalink: /blog/resolve-scom-agent-deployment-80070643/
 ---

+## :book: Introduction

 I had a case where my customer is experiencing an error on their SCOM Console when attempting to resolve an agent Pending Upgrade in Pending Management.
 The Agent needed to be upgraded from the SCOM 2019 Agent to the SCOM 2022 Agent.
 We reviewed the Log file: `Agent1AgentInstall.Log` located in the following directory: `C:\Program Files\Microsoft System Center\Operations Manager\Server\AgentManagement\AgentLogs`.

 **Discovery Wizard Error:**
 ```